Build on Windows

 ./bootstrap-vcpkg.bat

-The simplest way to let CMake detect Vcpkg is to set the system environment variable CMAKE_TOOLCHAIN_FILE to (YOUR_VCPKG_PARENT_FOLDER)/vcpkg/scripts/buildsystems/vcpkg.cmake
+The simplest way to let CMake detect Vcpkg is to set the System Environment Variable CMAKE_TOOLCHAIN_FILE to ~/Toolchain/vcpkg/scripts/buildsystems/vcpkg.cmake

 Build Libuipc